jmuehlig/perf-cpp/docs/sampling-parallel.md

 ## Per-CPU-Core Sampling

-`perf::MultiCoreSampler` records samples on specified CPU cores, capturing activity from all processes running there.
+`perf::MultiCoreSampler` records samples on specified CPU cores and captures activity from all processes running there.

 > [!NOTE]
 > This requires `perf_event_paranoid < 1`.
 See the [perf paranoid setting](perf-paranoid.md).